What is asthma?

-According to the National Heart, Lung, and Blood Institute, asthma is a chronic lung disease that affects more than 25 million Americans, nearly 7 million of whom are children.
+Asthma is a chronic lung disease that inflames and narrows the airways.
+The disease affects people of all ages, but it most often starts in childhood.
 For people with asthma, everyday things can trigger an attack.
 These triggers include air pollution, allergens, exercise, infections, emotional upset, or certain foods.

 Typical asthma symptoms include coughing, wheezing, tightness in the chest, difficulty breathing, rapid heart rate, and sweating.
 Children with asthma often complain of an itchy upper chest or develop a dry cough.
 These may be the only signs of an asthma attack.

 Asthma itself does not pose a threat to bone health.
 However, certain medications used to treat asthma and some behaviors triggered by concern over the disease can have a negative impact on the skeleton.